The Number Of Deaths From Coronavirus Is Likely Much Higher Than ‘Official’ Numbers, Some Experts Warn

 Similarly, in New York City, paramedics say that they’ve encountered the bodies of people who died at home, having shown “telltale” signs of COVID-19, but who were never tested.

-And in California, a woman says that her deceased husband began getting sick in March, with symptoms that would later come to be known as signs of COVID-19, but was sent home with cough syrup and told to rest.
-After he died, the woman paid for a private autopsy, and later found out that her husband had indeed died of COVID-19.
+In California, a woman says that her deceased husband began getting sick in March, with symptoms that would later come to be known as signs of COVID-19, but was sent home with cough syrup and told to rest.
+After he died, the woman paid for a private autopsy and later found out that her husband had indeed died of COVID-19.

-Meanwhile, the official number of coronavirus deaths in the United Stats, once the pandemic is over, won’t be known until 2021, when the federal government releases its annual list of the country’s leading causes of death.
+Meanwhile, the official number of coronavirus deaths in the United States, once the pandemic is over, won’t be known until 2021, when the federal government releases its annual list of the country’s leading causes of death.